 |Avocado||All parts toxic.
 Do not feed.
 Contains persin.
 Seek veterinarian treatment immediately if consumed.|

 |Bamboo Shoots||Contain high levels of cyanogenic glucosides, sweet varieties can contain up to 50 times less HCN than bitter with some as low as 20 mg per kg.|

-|Beets boiled (beetroot)||Contain saponins considered toxic for ectotherms, estimated 3.1-3.5 g/kg.|
+|Beets raw and boiled (beetroot)||Contain saponins considered toxic for ectotherms, estimated 3.1-3.5 g/kg.|

 |Beet Greens||Extremely high in oxalates with varieties differing from 777.1 to 1224.0 mg 100g.|